realnimish/polkadot-amm/tutorial.md

 };
 ```

-We have created a function **getAccountHoldings**, it makes a query to **getMyHoldings** method of our smart contract.
-We pass the account address as first parameter, 2nd parameter is an object with two keys, **value** only useful on isPayable messages, **gasLimit** sets the maximum gas our query can take.
-We have set **gasLimit** to **-1**, which indicates the limit is unbounded and can use maximum available.
+We have created a function **getAccountHoldings**, which makes a query to the **getMyHoldings** method of our smart contract.
+We pass the account address as the first parameter, 2nd parameter is an object with two keys, **value** only useful on isPayable messages, **gasLimit** sets the maximum gas our query can take.
+We have set **gasLimit** to **-1**, which indicates the limit is unbounded and can use the maximum available.

 ```javascript
 // Fund the account with given amount (makes a transaction)